Downsizing Diffusion Models for Cardinality Estimation: The Score Estimator

-so that each module effectively captures the behavior of $\nabla \log p_t(x)$ near one type of region, while correcting the residual error term near the more "explosive" regions.\\ To illustrate the advantage of Quadnet, we define a toy dataset as of \textbf{Figure 2}, and have a Quadnet of shape $[3,10,25,25,10,6]$ compete against three compare group networks of shape $[3,10,25,25,10,6,2]$ in performing the score matching task for small $t$.
-Compared to its competitors that possess only the quadratic ($\frac{1}{\sigma^2(t)}$), linear ($\frac{1}{\sigma(t)}$, i.e. a traditional noise prediction model), or constant (i.e. directly approximates $\nabla \log p_t(x)$) scaling module, Quadnet converges faster, settles to a lower error, and becomes less prone to falling into saddle points than all of its competitors.
+so that each module effectively captures the behavior of $\nabla \log p_t(x)$ near one type of region, while correcting the residual error term near the more "explosive" regions.

+To illustrate the advantage of Quadnet, we define a toy dataset as of \textbf{Figure 2}, and have a Quadnet of shape $[3,10,25,25,10,6]$ compete against three compare group networks of shape $[3,10,25,25,10,$ $6,2]$ in performing score matching for small $t$.
+Compared to its competitors that possess only the quadratic (${1}/{\sigma^2(t)}$), linear (${1}/{\sigma(t)}$, i.e. a traditional noise prediction model), or constant (i.e. one that directly approximates $\nabla \log p_t(x)$) scaling module, Quadnet converges faster, settles to a lower error, and becomes less prone to falling into saddle points than all of its competitors.